Pakistan Quarters: Claims & hardships

 The federal government had declared illegal occupants to peoples living in the government quarters at Martin Road, Jehangir Road, F. C. Area, Pakistan Quarters, etc. Many families living in these quarters have been there for decades and they also claim to be legal owners of their houses which were allotted to their ancestors who were founding member of Pakistan.
 However, Eviction Notices to the families of deceased or retired government servants have been issued since 1980.

 Political promises

 Elder residents of government colonies describe that since the period of Zulfiqar Ali Bhutto, various political leaders had, from time to time, assured the residents for award of ownership of allotted housing unite.

 Ownership certificates

-The then care taker minister for Housing & Works, disclosed that the government would allot quarters to its employees on an ownership basis at Pakistan & Martin Quarters Consequently in its first phase, 1,736 eligibility certificates on the basis of long-standing occupancy were distributed to the residents of Martin Quarters, Clyton Quarters, Patel Para in September 2006.
+The then caretaker minister for Housing & Works, disclosed that the government would allot quarters to its employees on an ownership basis at Pakistan & Martin Quarters Consequently in its first phase, 1,736 eligibility certificates on the basis of long-standing occupancy were distributed to the residents of Martin Quarters, Clyton Quarters, Patel Para in September 2006.
 Later 394 residents of Pakistan Quarters were also awarded similar certificates.
 Subsequently Federal Housing Minister stated that eligibility certificates issued to the residents of government colonies had no legal value and could be withdrawn.
-However, no letter or notice was served to the residents, in manner the eligibility certificates issued.